Learning in two-player games between transparent opponents

 \subsubsection{No arms race towards higher opponent learning rates}

 In a competitive scenario there is no reason to assume that both learners use the same opponent learning rate $\eta$.
 Indeed, in a scenario in which principals submit learning agents to compete with others, the principals might endow their agents with a high $\eta$ in the hope of their agent outwitting its opponent.
 It is thus interesting to study whether a learner with higher $\eta$ has an advantage over a learner with lower $\eta$ (which might lead to an ``arms race'' of learners with ever higher $\eta$), and how stable mutual cooperation is to learners with unequal opponent learning rates.
 Fig.~\ref{fig:pd_unequal} shows results for $\delta_A=\delta_B=\eta_A=1$ and $\eta_B=3$.
 The learner using the higher opponent learning rate $\eta_B=3$ does not manage to achieve higher payoffs on average.
-For two LOLA learners, cooperation is stable over $1000$ learning steps.
-For two SOS learners, on the other hand, cooperation slowly starts to deteriorate after a few hundred steps.
-It is still the case, however, that the learner with the higher opponent learning rate does not achieve higher payoffs, and that average payoffs remain clearly above the baseline of $P=10$ for mutual defection.
+For both two LOLA and two SOS learners, cooperation is stable over $1000$ learning steps.